bimbolabuari/mv-todo_list/README.md

 # TODO-LIST PROJECT

-> This project is a Microverse exercise on Webpack that showcase the knowledge of HTML, CSS, Webpack Configuration, Jaavascript, import and export modules, string interpolation, arrays, objects, ES6 syntax.
+> This project is a Microverse exercise on Webpack that showcase the knowledge of HTML, CSS, Webpack Configuration, Jaavascript, import and export modules, string interpolation, arrays, objects, ES6 syntax, eventlisteners, localstorage.

 ![screenshot](screenshot.png)